kasslent/clc-digital-skills/_lessons/module-7.md

 > ### Exercise: Add your template tags
 >
+> 1. Copy the loop syntax above and paste it into your `index.php` file right after the banner.
-> Go ahead and add the template tags to your own `index.php` file, inside the loop (right after the while).
-Do you see the content coming through?
+> 1. Add the template tags to inside the loop (to replace the comment that says "content goes here").
+> Do you see the content coming through?

 Yay!
-We're communicating with WP now.
+We're communicating with WP now!

 </div>